shahidkhan007/face-recognition/README.md

 # Overview

 This is a clinic app that provides the services for the patient required by the project.
+**Note**: The Face recognition process docs are in 'Face recognition.md'

 ## Fuctional requirenments: